bhbale/baleywalla/_posts/2025-03-18-which-compare.markdown

 ### Impact

-To our surprise, we saw a 33% YoY increase in engagement on the compare journey as a result of all the changes.
-A lot more than we imagined.
+To our surprise, we saw a 38% YoY increase in engagement on the compare journey as a result of all the changes.
+Another surprise when we looked closer at the overall impact of compare was that affiliate click through increased by 23% as well.
+We managed to increase both member engagement and revenue for the business.

 The compare journey and page was untouched for many years.
 I was part of the reviews rewrite project in 2022 where we updated the look of the page using design system components.
 How users interacted with the page stayed the same.

-Another surprise that we discovered months later after a data analyst looked closer at the overall impact of compare was affiliate click through increased by 23%.
-A win for both retention and additional revenue for the business.
+In 2024, the action of comparing products became a high-value action within the business because the research and data showed how important this stage of the research and buying journey was to users.

 <figure>
     <img src="/uploads/which-compare-7.png" alt="blah blah">